Payouts to India

 Verify INR payout availability

-Confirm your bank supports INR payouts for C2C and the bank_account route.
+Confirm your bank supports INR payouts for your participant type and the bank_account route.

 Bank configuration requiredContact Cybrid support to enable INR payouts and configure India as a supported corridor for your bank.